 When accessing the program memory block of the PIC16F886/PIC16F887 devices, the EEDAT and EEDATH registers form a 2-byte word that holds the 14-bit data for read/write, and the EEADR and EEADRH registers form a 2-byte word that holds the 12-bit address of the EEPROM location being read.
+The PIC16F882 devices have 2K words of program EEPROM with an address range from 0h to 07FFh.
 The PIC16F883/PIC16F884 devices have 4K words of program EEPROM with an address range from 0h to 0FFFh.
 The program memory allows one-word reads.